clt313/SuperballVR/README.md

 6. Sign in to your Unity account and add your license with the license key.
 This should take you to the Projects page.

 7. Go to the `Installs` tab, and select `Install Editor`.
-Select `2021.3.11f1` (the latest official release).
+Select the version currently being used by the project (defined [here](https://github.com/clt313/SuperballVR/blob/first-map/ProjectSettings/ProjectVersion.txt)).
 At minimum, select the `Windows Build Support` module since that's our target platform.

 ### Import and Open Project
 8. Now that Unity is installed, we can import our project.
 In any folder, open